A bill to amend the Internal Revenue Code of 1986 to provide tax credits for energy storage technologies, and for other purposes.

 Length: 4 pages

-This bill was introduced on September 26, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on April 11, 2019, in a previous session of Congress, but it did not receive a vote.

 Jul 12, 2016

 This activity took place on a related bill, S. 3159 (114th).

 Sep 26, 2017